gomessguii/gomessguii/README.md

 - 👋 Hi, I’m @GuinomoTec
-- 👀 I’m interested in Backend Development, QA, Machine Learning and AI
+- 👀 I’m interested in Web and mobile apps development
-- 🌱 I’m currently learning Aspnet Web API Development
+- 🌱 I’m currently learning ReactJS and React Native
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me: Instagram - @gomessguii / email - guinomotec.dev@gmail.com.